Noroff-FEU-Assignments/project-exam-2-Harald-86/README.md

+### Login credentials

+Feel free to log in with this "testuser":
+(or you can create a new)

+Login: banjo@noroff.no
+password: banjo123

 ## Description

 An existing Social Media company has approached you to create a brand new front end for their application.
 While they have a list of required features, the design and user experience has not been specified.
 Working with the official API documentation, plan, design and build a modern front end social media application.